 The Common Shares represented by proxy will be voted or withheld from voting in accordance with your instructions.
-With respect to any amendments or variations in any of the Proposals, or any other matters which may properly come before the Meeting, the Common Shares will be voted by a proxyholder in his or her sole discretion.
+With respect to any amendments or variations in any of the Proposals, or any other matters which may properly come before the Annual Meeting, the Common Shares will be voted by a proxyholder in his or her sole discretion.

-Where you submit a proxy card but do not specify a vote on a Proposal shown in the Proxy Statement/Circular, a nominee of management acting as proxyholder will vote the Common Shares as if you had specified a vote "FOR" the Proposal.
+Where you submit a proxy card but do not specify a vote on a Proposal shown in the Proxy Statement/Circular, a nominee of management acting as proxyholder will vote the Common Shares as if you had specified a vote "FOR" with respect to each of Proposal No. 1, 2, 3 and 5 and a vote for "1 YEAR" for Proposal No. 4.

-What does it mean if I receive more than one set of proxy materials?
+What does it mean if I receive more than one Notice or proxy card?

-This means that you own Common Shares that are registered under different accounts.
-For example, you may own some Common Shares directly as a Registered Shareholder and other Common Shares as a Beneficial Shareholder through an Intermediary, or you may own Common Shares through more than one such organization.
-In these situations, you will receive multiple sets of proxy materials.
-It is necessary for you to complete and return all proxy cards and VIFs in order to vote all of the
+This means that you own Common Shares that are registered under more than one account.
+For example, you may own some Common Shares directly as a registered Shareholder and other Common Shares as a beneficial Shareholder through an Intermediary, or you may own Common Shares through more than one such organization.
+You should provide voting instructions for all accounts referenced in order to vote all of the Common Shares you own.